eProsima/Micro-CDR/README.md

 - `data`: the buffer that the `MicroBuffer` will use.
 - `size`: the size of the buffer that the `MicroBuffer` will use.
 - `offset`: where the serialization/deserialization will start.
-Initially, the serialization/deserialization starts at the position where the buffer is.
+Initially, the serialization/deserialization starts at the beginning of the buffer.

 ---